 Too much caffeine can give you headaches.
 This is primarily linked to caffeine withdrawal.
 The blood vessels in your brain become used to caffeine’s effects so if you suddenly stop consuming caffeine, it can cause a headache.

-How should employers respond to caffeine consumption in the workplace?
+How can employers respond to caffeine consumption while working?

 Coffee is typically the main source of caffeine consumption in a working environment, and the evidence suggests that, within moderation, your average strength and size coffee does have health benefits for your average healthy adult.